cimug-org/jCleanCim/src/overview.md

 Once after you've fixed bugs or added new features to jCleanCim, follow these steps to build and publish the three jCleanCim distributions:

-1.  update release notes (including date and version) in the [readme]({@docRoot}/../../readme.html) file.
+1.  update release notes (including date and version) in the [README.md](./../../README.md) file.
-2.  in the [version properties file]({@docRoot}/../../config/build.properties), update the property `project.version`.
+2.  in the [build.properties](./../../config/build.properties) file, update the property `project.version`.
-3.  if you provide new libraries or upgraded versions, ensure you update appropriate ant properties.
+3.  if you provide new libraries or upgrade existing libraries, ensure you update appropriate ant properties.
-4.  clean-up local config.properties file (keep only public defaults).
+4.  clean-up local `config.properties` file (keep only public defaults).
 5.  run `ant clean, unzip-all` and verify that the content unzipped under the build directory is ok.
 6.  run jCleanCim from within both unzipped directories (to verify it actually runs as described)
-7.  (copy locally the content of dist directory into jCleanCim releases directory)
+7.  (copy locally the content of `/dist` directory into jCleanCim releases directory)
-8.  on CIMug SharePoint, create new sub-directory within jCleanCim directory under [CIM Methods & Tools for Enterprise Integration group Shared Documents](http://cimug.ucaiug.org/MTEI/Shared Documents); call it `jCleanCim-[version]`
+8.  on CIMug SharePoint, create new sub-directory within jCleanCim directory under [CIM Methods & Tools for Enterprise Integration group Shared Documents](http://cimug.ucaiug.org/MTEI/Shared Documents); call it `jCleanCim-[version]-[os]`
 9.  upload into that new sub-directory all artefacts from dist directory
 10.  notify CIM model managers, IEC61850 UML task force and known users